We use cookies to ensure that you get the best experience on our website. Click here to learn more. Got it

 update iphone

-Many users have reported still experiencing dictation not working on iOS 16, even after updating their iPhone.
+Many users have reported experiencing Dictation not working on iOS 17/16, even after updating their iPhones.
 This means that the issue is likely a software bug or glitch.
-The best way to handle this is to use FoneGeek iOS System Recovery which is an iOS system repair tool that can completely fix the dictation issue.
+The best way to solve this is to use FoneGeek iOS System Recovery, which is an iOS system repair tool that can quickly fix the Dictation not working issue.

-This tool is able to get rid of every iOS 16 issue within just a few minutes and will get the Dictation function up without data loss and running again.
+This tool is able to get rid of various iOS-related issues within just a few minutes and will get the Dictation function up without data loss and running again.
 It totally reinstalls your iPhone’s iOS system and eliminates all problems in it.
 Follow these steps to use it:

 choose repair mode